LordRadai/FRPG2Emedf/README.md

 Collection of DarkScript3 defs for Dark Souls 2 Scholar of the First Sin EventMakerEx events, and C++ code to load them in.

 ### TODO
-Events that need to be revised are:
-* DrawDisableFullbodySFX (arg1)

 Enums that need to be revised are:
 * StatusEffectType
 * ChrStatusFlag